howardding2000/react-dashboard/README.md

 ## Index
 - [Ant Design Theme configration](#ant-design-theme-configration) <br/>
-react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React react-dashboard is a dashboard build on React

 ##  Ant Design Theme Configration

 Ant Design is using Less as the development language for styling.